 - Offers a mobile app for your field workers.

-A strong FSM system offers precise appointment times, not “estimated service windows,” so customers know exactly when to expect you.
+A strong field service management system offers precise appointment times, not “estimated service windows,” so customers know exactly when to expect you.
 FSM software should help technicians move quickly from job to job by providing the best possible route and syncing with preferred mapping solutions.
 When the cost and time savings of optimized travel are applied across your entire mobile workforce, the ROI of effective management is multiplied.

 - Provides on-the-job guidance.